italianpenty/appunti/LAB/JET WRITE UP HTB.md

 ![[Pasted image 20230913120601.png]]
 5) Crack the hash on crack station and login
 ![[Pasted image 20230913120633.png]]
-6) Analyze the email.php traffic and change the request to open a reve
+6) Analyze the email.php traffic and change the request to open a reverse shell